 If you prefer a slightly shorter syle, you can read our article on the best midi dresses for women over 40.

-12 of the best maxi dresses in stores now
+the best maxi dresses in stores now

 Now that you’re thinking about how to wear your maxi dress, below are the maxi dresses and skirts I love in stores now.
 I tend to find maxi dresses difficult to wear, but these dresses could definitely tempt me to try this hem length again.